Half of drivers ignore basic advice to prevent deadly tiredness at the wheel

 Action to tackle tired driving among fleet drivers is also needed because an estimated four in ten tired driver crashes involves a commercial vehicle driver.
 Brake recommends regular testing of people who drive for work for sleep apnoea, a treatable condition that makes falling asleep at the wheel much more likely, thought to be particularly widespread among HGV drivers.
 Brake also believes the rules controlling hours that can be driven by truck and bus drivers should be extended to cover fleet drivers in vans and cars.

-Read about Brake’s Wake up! campaign.
+Read about Brake’s Driving for Zero campaign.